-The Company is currently negotiating an amendment for the third and final payment on the option agreement for Paterson Lake due May 1, 2020.
+The Company amended the third and final payment on the option agreement for Paterson Lake, please refer to the period ended May 31, 2020 financial statements.

 Figure 3 Paterson Lake pegmatite surface sample assay results.

 Gullwing-Tot Lakes

 Gullwing-Tot Lakes Property is located in Drope and Webb townships, 30 km northeast of Dryden.
 The Property is 10 x 1.5 km in size and consists of 112 cell claims which Power Metals have optioned from Exiro Minerals Corp.
 The Property has excellent year round road access.